“My 17-year-old son is taking creatine? I’m really worried as I’ve heard creatine is a steroid and it might be harmful? What should I do?”

 Before I am booed from the stage, you need to be aware that generally speaking (men, women, teens) nutrition and proper training are 97% of the bigger picture and nutritional supplements are about 3%.
 That said, using or not consuming creatine as a teenager isn’t going to make a significant difference in the performance outcome.
 Think about this checklist before you roll your eyes.
 Pediatricians oppose the use of such supplements as there are no studies to confirm the safety or efficacy of creatine in normal teen athletes

 Creatine Teenagers Pre-Supplement Guidelines

-- You are aware how many calories you’ll need a day to reach your desired goals?
+- You are aware of how many calories you’ll need a day to reach your desired goals?

-- You understand just how much required protein you’ll need a day?
+- Do you understand just how much required protein you’ll need a day?